jimken123/soda/steps_versioned_docs/version-v0.16.0/Sql/CreateMySQLConnectionString.md

 ---
 title: CreateMySQLConnectionString Step | SQL Database Connector Documentation
 sidebar_label: CreateMySQLConnectionString
 description: Create a database connection string for a MySQL database..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Sql]
 hide_title: true
 hide_table_of_contents: true